keurfonluu/toughio/CONTRIBUTING.rst

     invoke format

-Every new features must be unit tested in the directory ``test`` using the `pytest <https://docs.pytest.org/en/stable/>`__ framework.
+Every new features must be unit tested in the directory ``tests`` using the `pytest <https://docs.pytest.org/en/stable/>`__ framework.
 To run the test suite, run the command:

 .. code:: bash